AnabelSMRuggiero/NNDescent.cpp/README.md

 So far, a rough, serial version of NND has been implemented.
 Since the graph is randomly initialized at the time of writing, this algorithm basically does not converge for large datasets.
 This project has a lot further to go before being usable, including:

 Currently in progress:
-- Pay off technical debt associated with not having dedicated dev time to a structure dedicated to handling direct interactions with data.
 - Test building a final graph from smaller graphs made inside each tree.

-Further down the road:
+Upcoming:
 - Optimization
+    - I'm planning on doing a first pass on optimization once the serial version is done.
 - Parallelization
     - Distributed computing
-- Optimize the data structures the algorithm uses.
+- Index I/O

+Further down the road (post big-ANN):
+- GPU support